hdShang/arxiv-daily/docs/cs-CL/2025-09-04/papers/251024719v1-iti-validator-a-guardrail-framework-for-validating-and-correcting-ll.md

 ---
 layout: default
-title: Iti-Validator: A Guardrail Framework for Validating and Correcting LLM-Generated Itineraries
+title: "Iti-Validator: A Guardrail Framework for Validating and Correcting LLM-Generated Itineraries"
 ---

 # Iti-Validator: A Guardrail Framework for Validating and Correcting LLM-Generated Itineraries